Azure/Azure-Sentinel/Tools/Sentinel-All-In-One/README.md

 ## What does All-in-One do?

-Microsoft Sentinel All-in-One automate the following tasks:
+Microsoft Sentinel All-in-One automates the following tasks:

 - Creates resource group
 - Creates Log Analytics workspace